 Norwich City and Cardiff City accept FA charge

-Norwich City and Cardiff City have accepted a Football Association charge for a confrontation between some of their players, but the Welsh side have rejected the standard £20,000 penalty.
+Norwich City and Cardiff City have accepted for a confrontation between some of their players, but the Welsh side have rejected the standard £20,000 penalty.

 The teams were accused of failing to ensure their players conducted themselves in an orderly fashion.